jdereg/json-io/user-guide-writeOptions.md

 ### addPermanentNonStandardAccessor

-Call this method to add a permanent (JVM lifetime) to add a non-standard accessors (used when writing JSON) that access properties from objects, where the method name does not follow a standard setter/getter property name.
+Call this method to add a permanent (JVM lifetime) non-standard accessors (used when writing JSON) that accesse properties from Java objects where the method name does not follow a standard setter/getter property naming conventions.
 For example, on `java.time.Instance,` to get the `second` field, the accessor method is `getEpochSecond().` Since this does not follow standard naming conventions, and Java 17+ versions will not allow access to private member variables reflectively, use this to point the JsonIo at a public method that will allow the field value to be read from (accessed.)
+For the `Instant` example, use `addNonStandardMapping(Instant.class, "second", "getEpochSecond").`
 >#### WriteOptionsBuilder.addPermanentNonStandardAccessor(`Class<?> clazz, String field, String methodName`)